JoleneKearse/fem-huddle-landing-page/README.md

 Well, one of them must have created a [handly-dandy generator](https://codepen.io/sosuke/pen/Pjoqqp).
 Lo and behold, someone had!

+#### 2) A Reminder of Fixed Position

+The background image did come back to bite me!
+Like a fool,  I stubbornly persisited in media query after media query to keep my `header` in the proper position.
+I had to prove it could be done!
+Then I came back to reality...

+That made no sense whatsoever!

+In came `position: fixed` with `margin-top`.
+Suddenly the logo just stayed in place!

 ---

 ### Continued development 🎓

+Although I've been itching to get back to building my own projects, this one showed me I've been neglecting my love for CSS!

 ### Useful resources 📚